top of page

 Food Order Forms

 Each meal box was planned out in advance - but not too far out in advance because you can never count of food prices staying the same for long.
-Each month, all the meal boxes for that month were planned at once; there were usually just two delivery days each month but some months had three.
+Each month, all the meal boxes for that month were planned at the same time.
+There were usually just two delivery days each month but some months had three.
 For each meal box, recipients were required to fill out a food order form, as to reduce as much food waste as possible, as well as because of the variant choices offered.
-For example, there were many types of milk and bread variants offered, and recipients always had the choice of not choosing to receive something if they didn’t like it as well.
+For example, there were many types of milk and bread variants offered, and recipients also always had the choice of not choosing to receive something if they didn’t like it as well.
 Additionally, we would sometimes offer recipients their choice of one out of two items.
-However, we only did this once with fruit because we knew that 90 percent of the recipients wanted both and it felt awful making them choose only one.
-We decided to only do this with vegetables like Brussel sprouts because we knew a large portion of recipients wouldn’t eat Brussel sprouts; so we gave the option of Brussel sprouts or broccoli.
-Programs that offer choices between items that recipients are familiar with, as well as items they’re less likely to have been exposed to, will increase their likelihood of trying it.
+However, we only did this once with fruit because we knew that 90 per cent of recipients wanted both and it felt awful making them choose just one.
+We decided only to do this with some vegetables like brussels sprouts because we knew a large portion of recipients wouldn’t eat them; so we gave the option of brussels sprouts or broccoli.
+Programs that offer choices between items recipients are familiar with, as well as items they’re less likely to have been exposed to, will increase their likelihood of trying it.
 Food order form emails also included each form's deadline submission date, and any other program updates or information they needed to know.
 Upon submitting food order forms, recipients would receive an automated confirmation email with their delivery day details, which included the same delivery time frame of: “sometime between 4:00 PM and 7:00 PM”.
 Recipients also received a reminder email the day before each delivery day with a more accurate estimated time of delivery, which would be a one-hour time frame.
-However, there was always a “please note” area explaining that their meal box delivery could be late due to things like traffic (especially in the summer on weekends), when volunteers have to work later than they expected or just don’t show up, or have legitimate cancellations, or because of bad weather.
-In fact, Leah was literally in the middle of doing deliveries in Barrie when the tornado hit in July 2021.
-She was driving northbound on the 400 and saw about 20 ambulances fly past her southbound moments after the tornado touched down.
+However, there was always a “please note” area explaining that their meal box delivery could be late due to things like traffic (especially in the summer on weekends), when volunteers have to work later than they expected or just don’t show up or have legitimate cancellations, or because of bad weather.
+In fact, Leah was literally in the middle of doing deliveries in Barrie when the EF2 Tornado hit in July 2021.
+She was driving northbound on HWY 400 and saw about 20 ambulances fly past her southbound moments after the radio's tornado warning issued said a tornado might be touching down nearby.

 Program recipients receive Meal Boxes.